Mold Allergies Treatment

 Mold spores are present in the air we all breathe, but only an estimated 3% to 10% of people are allergic to mold.
 These people have allergic reactions if they are exposed to too much of this fungus because their immune system recognizes it as an allergen and overreacts.
 Penn Medicine Becker ENT & Allergy in New Jersey and Philadelphia are experts in diagnosing and treating mold and other allergies.

-Link Between Mold Exposure and Allergy Symptoms
+The Connection Between Mold Exposure and Allergic Symptoms

 Avoiding Mold Outdoors